-Job Description: All health technologists and technicians not listed separately.
+Example of Health Tech Job All health technologists and technicians not listed separately.

 The states with the most job growth for Health Tech are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

 Salary for a Health Tech

 Health Technologists and Technicians make between $28,130 and $72,720 a year.

 Health Technologists and Technicians who work in New Mexico, Alaska, or Washington, make the highest salaries.

 How much do Health Technologists and Technicians make in different U.S. states?